ARTEMIS: AI-driven Robotic Triage Labeling and Emergency Medical Information System: Methodology

-The overall architecture of \textbf{ARTEMIS}, our proposed AI-driven robotic triage labeling system, involves the identification of victims on site, followed by geotagging and triage label assignment.
-Thereafter, the model relays the data to the first responders, which is presented to them with a GUI-based frontend.
+The architecture of \textbf{ARTEMIS} includes traversing an obstacle-free path to the victim, identification of victims on site with computer vision, followed by location tagging and acuity label assignment.
+Thereafter, the model relays the data to the first responders through a GUI-based frontend.
 The following subsections provide detailed descriptions of these steps.
-The overall pipeline has been illustrated in Fig.~\ref{fig:marvel}.
+The overall pipeline has been illustrated in Fig.~\ref{fig:pipeline}.